Big plays spark Osage football past Eldon in district opener

 “Our guys responded very, very well and honestly, the last two times we have played them it has been like that.
 It has been a battle at the half and in the second we were kind of able to run away with it a little bit.
 I adhere a lot of that to the tempo and style that we play and just being able to wear them out.”

-Part of that credit can go to Osage’s offensive line, known as the “Blackfoot”, and they certainly made their presence felt Friday night allowing ball carriers to get yards in chunks to the tune of 360 yards on the ground while keeping junior quarterback Brockton McLaughlin upright throughout the evening.
-Hanging on to a 14-10 lead at halftime, the Indians quickly scored 35 unanswered points in the third quarter with five straight scoring drives and went on to finish with 551 total yards of offense in the game.
+Part of that credit can go to Osage’s offensive line, known as the “Blackfoot”, and they certainly made their presence felt Friday night allowing ball carriers to get yards in chunks while keeping junior quarterback Brockton McLaughlin upright throughout the evening.
+Hanging on to a 14-10 lead at halftime, the Indians quickly scored 35 unanswered points in the third quarter with five straight scoring drives.

 “The ‘Blackfoot’ has been money all year, offensively.
 We are a team who can score points and put up some yards and we’ve been able to do that” Johnson said of the unit.
 “A lot of that is because of them and we are very fortunate because those five guys don’t start on defense.
 We get to make adjustments on the fly between each series, which a lot of teams are not able to do.